-The Masons organized into “guilds”, something akin to a trade union, and individual companies or groups of Masons contracted for specific construction projects.
-In the England of that time, various Crafts (carpenters, distillers, pewterers, ironworkers, etc.) also organized into guilds, but most of the population worked under bond to the owners of the land on which they lived.
+The Masons organized into "guilds," something akin to a trade union, and individual companies or groups of Masons contracted for specific construction projects.
+In the England of that time, various Crafts (carpenters, distillers, pewterers, ironworkers, etc.) were also organized into guilds, but most of the population worked under bond to the owners of the land on which they lived.

 Candidates were "accepted" into Freemasonry no earlier than the mid-seventeenth century.
 The phrase "free and accepted" first appeared in 1722.